singh1114/best/_posts/2020-02-02-lazy-loading-your-images-in-jekyll-blog-improving-page-speed.md

 If you directly want to update the old images with the new tags then you will write to the post file as well.

+You can check the network's tab in the `inspect elements` of the browser.
+The images are only queried when they are in the frame.

+{% include lazyload.html image_src="https://i.ibb.co/RYRBpBq/images.gif" image_alt="Images are queried when they are required" image_title="Images are queried when they are required" %}

 Thanks for reading the post.
 Do share your views.